petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-custom-filter-client-extension.md

 1. Select the search field, type in `name eq 'Piston'`, and click *Submit*.

-   The table should display only the products named "Piston".
+   The table displays only the products named *Piston*.

    ![Use OData queries to filter products by name.](./using-a-custom-filter-client-extension/images/06.png)